DPOH Faculty & Staff

 Dr. Joni Dunmyer Nelson, native of Ravenel, South Carolina, is an Assistant Professor and Deputy Director in the Division of Population Oral Health at the James B. Edwards College of Dental Medicine and also serves in a dual appointment role in the Department of Public Health Sciences, College of Medicine.
 As a Health Promotion, Education, and Behavioral specialist her research foci are qualitative research evaluation, social determinants of health equity, quality improvement science, and collaborative care workforce models to reduce rural oral health inequities, in support of an interprofessional approach to improve population health outcomes.
 She is the program director for the Dental Safety Net Certificate Program and teaches a public health research methods course.
 She was appointed as a 2017 National Rural Health Association Fellow and serves as the National State Representative of South Carolina for DentaQuest Foundation’s Oral Health 2020 Network, an initiative to improve oral health for all.
 Dr. Nelson is a graduate of the Arnold School of Public Health in Health Promotion, Education, and Behavior from the University of South Carolina and received a Master’s in Biomedical Sciences from the Medical University of South Carolina.

-Amah Riley, BA, RDH
+Amah Riley, MPH, RDH

-Amah Riley is a Technical Assistance Coach in the Division of Population Oral Health at the James B. Edwards College of Dental Medicine.
-She provides guidance to school-based oral health programs funded through the SBOHI grant.
-Mrs. Riley received her Associates Degree in Allied Health and is a Registered Dental Hygienist.
-She practiced in private dental offices before finding a path in public health.
-She became the Director of Mobile Health Services at the Federally Qualified Health Center, CareSouth Carolina.
-Here she helped to design a program to deliver medical and oral health services using mobile and portable equipment to schoolchildren.
+Amah Riley is a Program Manager in the Division of Population Oral Health at the James B. Edwards College of Dental Medicine.
+She provides guidance to school-based oral health programs funded through the SBOHI grant and other oral health related initiatives.
+Mrs. Riley received her Associate Degree in Allied Health from Florence Darlington Technical College and is a Registered Dental Hygienist.
+She practiced in private dental offices before finding a passion for public health dentistry.
+She began working at a Federally Qualified Health Center and became the Director of Mobile Health Services.
+Here she helped design and implement a program to deliver medical and oral health services to schoolchildren using mobile and portable equipment.
 Mrs. Riley has also served as the South Carolina Provider Representative for DentaQuest, the third-party payer for Medicaid.
-She has since received her Bachelors of Arts in Biology from Coker College and is currently working on her Masters in Public Health at A.T.
+She has since earned her Bachelor of Arts in Biology from Coker College and her Master in Public Health at A.T.
 Still University.
+She is currently enrolled in the Doctorate of Health Science program at Campbell University.